Redux in React - React Redux Tutorial with Example

 5. Next Steps

-After installation, follow these steps to set up Redux in your application:
+Once the installation is complete, you can follow these steps to set up Redux in your React application:

-• Set up the Redux Store: Create a store.js file and define your store.
+• Set up the Redux Store: Create a store.js file and define the store.

-• Wrap Your App in the Redux Provider: Use the Provider component from react-redux to make the store accessible.
+• Wrap Your App in the Redux Provider: Use the Provider component from react-redux to make the store available to your components.

 • Connect Components to Redux: Use hooks like useSelector and useDispatch to interact with the store.

-For detailed examples, check out the official Redux documentation:
+For detailed examples, visit the official Redux documentation:

 React Redux tutorial: Setting up a basic project